nseddon/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
+In order to determine what market share the MechaCar could command, the following comparison studies should be carried out:

+Part 1:
+Hypothesis: Cost of Vehicle is determined by the combination of all included metrics.
+Metrics to include: Fuel Type, Fuel Efficiency - City, Fuel Efficiency - Hwy, Horse Power, Drivetrain, MPG, Transmission, Safety Rating, Noise
+Null Hypothesis: Cost of Vehicle is not determined by combination of all included metrics.
+Alternate Hypothesis: Cost of Vehicle is influenced by several of the included metrics.

+In order to perform this test, the metric data above needs to be obtained for all competitor cars considered as direct competition to the MechaCar.
+Each vehicle will need an independant multiple linear regression model performed, with the dependant variable being the overall cost of the vehicle.
+With these values, we can determine if there is a manufacturing correlation between the metrics and the final price of the vehicle.

+The result of this study will assist in determining a fair market value for the MechaCar.

+Part 2:
+Hypothesis: Amount of vehicles purchased is determined by the overall cost of the vehicle.
+Metrics to include: Metrics in previous study, including cost of the vehicle.
+Null Hypothesis: Amount of vehicles purchased is not determined by the overall cost of the vehicle.
+Alternate Hypothesis: Amount of vehicles purchased is influenced by several of the included metrics.

+A correlation study could be performed on the initial hypothesis, to determine if there is a neglible correlation between price and purchase.
+In addition, the other metrics could be evaluated for their effect on a consumer's willingness to purchase.

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
 In your description, address the following questions:
 What metric or metrics are you going to test?